William-Lavoie/BrokerX/documentation/phase3/arc42.md

 #### Running with `deploy.sh` script
 1. To start the service, begin by cloning the Github repository available at https://github.com/William-Lavoie/log430-a25-labo5 or use the ZIP file with the source code.
 2. Run `BrokerX/deploy.sh` with the name of the services you want to run (i.e `BrokerX/deploy.sh client`) to launch only the client service.
-By default, the client and the wallet service are launched.
-Note that these are the only functional services as of now.
+If you do not specify parameters, every service will be started.
+Note that this is what you need to do to follow the demo guide.
 3. The frontend application should now be running on port 3000 (`http://localhost:3000/`)
 4. You can access the Swagger documentation at `http://localhost:8001/api/`